 6. Production Cycle Processes: Editors

-6.1 The Communication Process of Post Production
+6.1 The Communication Process of Post-production

 We all share the same end goal: to create the very best product possible.
 Communication is the bedrock of making this happen.
 Everyone should learn all they can about as much as they can.
 That being said, this section outlines how the communication process works most effectively.